 We realize that individual circumstances may make it necessary for a student to reduce the number of credits he or she is carrying or to change the program in which he or she initially enrolled.

 These changes can be made at any time.
 To process these changes, the student should meet with the Campus President.

-Courses may only be added during the drop/add period, which is the 15 calendar days of the term.
+Courses may only be added during the drop/add period, which is the first fifteen calendar days of the term.
 The tuition charges will be adjusted if the student's status changes.

 If a course is dropped during the drop/add period, the course will not be listed on the transcript for that term, and the tuition charges will be adjusted if the student's status changes to 3⁄4 or 1⁄2 time.
-Any drops or withdrawals made after this period but before midpoint will be reflected on the transcript as a "W" and will not affect the grade point average.
+Any drops or withdrawals made after this period but before the midpoint of the course will be reflected on the transcript as withdrew (W) and will not affect the grade point average.
 No tuition adjustment will be made.
-All courses dropped after midpoint will receive the grade of "F" and will affect the grade point average accordingly.
 All courses dropped after the midpoint of the course will receive the grade of "F" and will affect the grade point average accordingly.
 No tuition adjustment will be made.